-Year 11 students at this school have the right to transfer to our Year 12 provided they meet the academic standards set out below and that we can provide their subject or a combination of subjects.
+11.1 Year 11 students at this academy have the right to transfer to our Year 12 provided they meet the academic standards set out below and that we can provide their subject or a combination of subjects.

-We also welcome applications from students both boys and girls attending other schools and have set an admission number of 20 for these applicants.
+We also welcome applications from students attending other schools and have set an admission number of 20 for these applicants.